JosephEoff/josepheoff.github.io/_posts/2020-05-03-d43-persistance.md

 Simple is best, and this simple method works very well indeed.

 The only real "magic" in it is setting the threshold.
-I didn't want to have to fiddle with some control on the screen to make the persistance work properly.
+I didn't want to have to fiddle with some control on the screen to make the persistence work properly.
 I wanted to be able to just turn it on and have it do a decent job.

 This is the magic bit that selects the new columns and copies them to the persistent image: